 Despite the civil and non-penal nature of immigration detention, multiple DHS Office Inspector General (OIG) reports indicate that detention facilities regularly do not meet standards and the conditions are abusive.
-Given the government’s own admission of these problems, and many other independent reports, public advocacy calling for detained migrant rights is absolutely critical.
-Our volunteers observe immigration detention directly by visiting.
-We study and research immigration detention by reading government documents, advocacy reports, and news stories.
-From this informed position, we make our voices heard: at the ballot box, in correspondence to state and national legislators, through letters to ICE, talking to journalists, in crafting and publishing opinion editorials, and by getting out in the streets.
-If you are concerned about immigration detention, perhaps want to know more, and are considering doing something about it then we welcome your participation.
+Given the government’s own admission of these problems, and many other non-governmental reports that expose these conditions, public advocacy calling for an end to immigration detention is absolutely critical.
+AVID volunteers directly observe immigration detention, and regularly speak to and support those who are directly impacted by this abusive system.
+We study and research immigration detention by reading government documents, advocacy reports, academic pieces, and news stories.
+From this informed position, we make our voices heard: at the ballot box, in correspondence to state and national legislators, through letters to ICE, talking to journalists, in crafting and publishing opinion editorials, and by engaging in public outreach.
+If you are concerned about immigration detention, want to know more, and want to do something about it, then we welcome your participation.
 Please contact us.